The Crescents: Decline and disbandment

 Performing harmony vocals requires almost constant singing practise, and Downes became weary of it.
 About July 1961, he decided to leave The Crescents, and was replaced by Alan Roberts.
 The new line-up entered the studio to record "Get a Job"/"Silhouettes", both songs that had been in their live sets for quite some time.
 However, this was a low period for the trio.
 In a 1989 interview with Damian Johnstone, Loughnan stated that "morale was down.
 It wasn't as good or even the same once Mike (Downes) had left".
 Even so, they continued to work for another year, until events beyond their control changed everything.
 Their friend, Noel Widerberg, lead singer of the Delltones, died in a car crash at Brighton-Le-Sands, a suburb of Sydney, in July 1962.

-A short time later, another friend from the Delltones, Warren Lucas advocated that Loughnan should be offered the opportunity to become the Delltones lead vocalist.
+Barry Carroll, formerly of the Sapphires, filled in for several gigs during this time but a short time later, another friend from the Delltones, Warren Lucas advocated that Loughnan should be offered the opportunity to become the Delltones lead vocalist.
 Loughnan later recalled that the change occurred without any animosity.
 After a short time, the remaining members of the Crescents, Palace and Roberts, decided to disband the group.